 David Kipp works on current issues of German and international refugee and migration policy.
 He is particularly interested in EU migration policy and how migration interests determine its foreign policy.
-Within the framework of the research project "Forced Displacement, Migration and Development", he deals with possibilities of action of migration-related development cooperations .Projects
+Within the framework of the research project "Strategic Refugee and Migration Policy", he deals with possibilities of action of migration-related development cooperations .Projects

-Since 2016 Researcher in the project »Forced Displacement, Migration, and Development«
+Since 2016 Researcher in the project »Strategic Refugee and Migration Policy«

 2009-2015 Advisor to Members of the German Bundestag, Berlin